 At Peru for Less, the health and safety of our travelers is our top priority.
-We understand that there is elevated concern surrounding the recent spread of coronavirus (COVID-19), and we are doing all we can to assist our travelers during this time.
-Cases of coronavirus in Peru have been confirmed, and have been growing over the past months, with number of cases currently being among the top 10 globally.
+We understand that there is concern surrounding the spread of coronavirus (COVID-19), and we are doing all we can to assist our travelers during this time.
+Cases of coronavirus in Peru have been confirmed, and have been gradually increasing over the past months.
 We continue to closely monitor the situation as Peru gradually opens its touristic services.

-We are here for you.
-If you have any questions whatsoever, we are available to answer those questions and bring peace of mind during this disconcerting time.
+If you have any questions whatsoever, we are available to answer those questions and bring peace of mind during this time.
+Contact us here.

 - Is there coronavirus in Peru?

 - Is it still safe to travel to Peru?